reedspool/concrete-runtime/project/PROJECT.md

 // Reduce with names
 [ 1 1 1 1 1 1 2 3 7 ] [ _ _ * _#A @A get _ ] 1 reduce 42

-### Next steps
-* Separate logging timing of side effects/outputs from daemon movement
-* Make a block registry and factory
-* Take out extraneous requires
-* Make a more rigorous typing system for Block
-* Use browserify or webpack to get this into the browser.
-* Make a web browser view and editor
-* Use a real unit testing framework
-* Make a trello board for this, post it in README
-* Make more demos
-* Ask for code design help
-* Complete implementing immutables!!! immutable universes!!!!
-* Make or commission a graphic design
-* License

-### Future
-* More variety of side effects